 It’s not hard to answer the question once you decide that you really don’t have to know everything.
 Go ahead, answer!

 Public Speaking Tip 47: Fear of Public Speaking?
-Use YOU Language and an Avatar to Distance Yourself from the Feelings
+Use YOU Language and an Avatar to Create Distance from Fear

 Public speaking is scary.
 But you can manage fear of public speaking by distancing yourself from your emotions, with these two simple and highly effective techniques.
 Manage your fear.